sinsesgo: An autonomous daily briefing on Spanish media bias

 April 2026 - Alberto Pou

-For years I have read Spanish news with a thumb on the scroll bar and one eye on the source.
-The same event reads as a triumph in one outlet and a scandal in another, and the gap between the two has widened.
-I wanted a tool that read the same story across the spectrum for me, told me what every outlet agreed on, and pointed out what each side left out.
+For years I’ve read Spanish news with a thumb on the scroll bar and one eye on the source.
+The same event can read like a triumph in one outlet and a scandal in another, and that gap keeps widening.
+What I wanted was simple: a tool that reads the same story across the spectrum, surfaces what everyone agrees on, and highlights what each side leaves out.

 That project is sinsesgo.
-Every day at 20:00, a cron job pulls articles from 18 Spanish outlets, clusters them by topic, picks the five most covered stories of the day, analyze them through a pipeline of agents, and builds a briefing that contrasts how the left, center and right framed each one.
+Every day, a cron job pulls articles from 18 Spanish outlets, clusters them by topic, picks the five most covered stories of the day, analyze them through a pipeline of agents, and builds a briefing that contrasts how the left, center and right framed each one.
 No login, no paywall, no human in the loop.

 This post is for the technical readers who land on the funcionamiento page and want the long version.
 I will walk through the pipeline end to end: data ingestion, embeddings, clustering, and the agents that do the analysis.
 I will also explain a second use case that lives in the codebase but does not run in production, and why.